alexreyes/Celo-Crowdfunding-Tutorial/README.md

 # 1. Building a Crowdfunding Smart Contract in Celo

-We're going to write a smart contract in Solidity which facilitates crowdfunding (like GoFundMe, Kickstarter, Indiegogo, etc) on Celo in 160 lines of code.
+We're going to write a smart contract in Solidity which facilitates crowdfunding (like GoFundMe, Kickstarter, and Indiegogo) on Celo in 160 lines of code.

 The usual way of doing this might involve Plaid (banking), Stripe (payments), a database (for storing data), and AWS (for hosting):

 ![infrastructure](https://i.imgur.com/3PqEjaF.png)

 Solidity and Celo make building the backend for this easy!
-Not to mention, 🌎 from day one .
+Not to mention, 🌎 from day one.

 # Prerequisites